eugene-maiboroda/J-rpg-game/README.md

 # RPG Web Game

-**RPG Web Game** is a pet project web application designed in the RPG style for managing player entities.
+**RPG Web Game** is a web application designed in the RPG style for managing player entities.
 Built using Java and Spring Framework, the application supports creating, updating, and deleting game objects through a combination of REST endpoints and JSP-based user interfaces.
 The project is deployed via Tomcat and does not use `web.xml`, relying instead on Java-based Spring configuration.

----

 ### Description